Watch out for Orphan pages in your site

 Ever heard of Orphan pages?
-These are pages that are outside the navigation paths of your site but that are still reachable on your site by extensive crawlers (like Google....).
+These are pages that are located outside the navigation of your site but are still reachable on your site by extensive crawlers (like Google....).
 Often you may not even know that they are there, but they can seriously harm your SEO efforts.
 Make sure you are aware of this risk.

 Examples of Orphan pages